What to Feed your Dog?

 Protein Source:

-Though note, chicken is almost always corn fed if its cheap enough for dogs to eat so other protein sources such as salmon are likely to be better if trying to avoid corn etc.
+Also note, chicken is almost always corn fed if its cheap enough for dogs to eat so other protein sources such as venison are likely to be better if trying to avoid corn etc.

-Its important to vary the protein source instead of just always feeding chicken and lean meats like rabbit and venison are good to have in there.
+Its also very important to vary the protein source instead of just always feeding chicken and lean meats like rabbit and venison are good to have in there.

 Cereals & Grains